-The MPO website (www.rpc-nh.org) has been wholly redesigned during 2016-2017 to keep the public informed about planning activities and to offer another way to provide comments.
+The MPO website (www.therpc.org) was wholly redesigned during 2016-2017 to keep the public informed about planning activities and to offer another way to provide comments.
 The RPC/MPO website is designed to be a comprehensive source including a calendar of meetings, agendas and meeting minutes; links to regional demographic, economic, and traffic data; downloadable versions of planning documents, and extensive Geographic Information System (GIS)/mapping content.